Skip to content

 Detect sparsity, color, and return a function computing value and sparse Hessian.

-Like hessian, but can also return the primal value f(x) without an extra forward pass.
+Like hessian, but also returns the primal value f(*args) without an extra forward pass.

 Build a sparse Jacobian function from a pre-computed coloring.